-The U.S.–China tech rivalry is evolving.
+The U.S.–China microchip rivalry is evolving.

 While previous years were marked by tit-for-tat sanctions and chip export restrictions, 2025 has opened a new diplomatic chapter, with both sides now entering formal trade negotiations.